Faculty Connections is an aggregation of UNC Charlotte faculty profiles.

 American Possessions: Fighting Demons in the Contemporary United States.
 New York: Oxford University Press, 2015.

-“Mapping the Spatial Limbos of Spiritual Warfare: Haunted Houses, Defiled Land, and the Horrors of History.”
-Forthcoming in Material Religion: The Journal of Objects, Art, and Belief, Summer 2013.
+“Mapping the Spatial Limbos of Spiritual Warfare: Haunted Houses, Defiled Land, and Horrors of History.”
+Material Religion: The Journal of Objects, Art, and Belief 9:2 (June 2013): 166-185.

 Religion and Class in America: Culture, History, and Politics.
 Co-edited with William Mirola.
 Boston: Brill, 2009.